obmarg/synchg/README.rst

 synchg.

 It's recommended that you use synchg to make the initial clone to your remote machine.
-This way it can take steps to add neccesary settings to the local repository.
+This way it can take steps to add necessary settings to the local repository.
 However, if you wish to use synchg with an existing clone of your repository, then read the section below entitled `Using With Existing Clones`_.